-“Well alright then,” Lloyd replied as he slid off his perch on the hood of the pickup and hustled around to the driver’s side of their pickup.
+“Well, alright then,” Lloyd replied as he slid off his perch on the hood of the pickup and hustled around to the driver’s side of their pickup.
 “Let’s roll.”

-“Not so fast,” Wells stayed where he was, his head still and his mouth slightly open to catch every sound as he continued to listen to the distinctive chatter of AKs, a sound that still called up haunting memories of another time and place.
+“Not so fast.”
+Wells stayed where he was, his head still and his mouth slightly open to catch every sound as he continued to listen to the distinctive chatter of AKs, a sound that still called up haunting memories of another time and place.
 “You know the drill,” he muttered without looking back.
 “First we report this to the Border Patrol, then the Colonel.”

-Eager to mix it up with the drug runners they had been out tracking all night, Lloyd was in no mood to stand around with his thumb up his third point of contact while his partner submitted a properly formatted report using the script Allen Devin, a retired Marine colonel and the commander of the Arizona Home Guard, had insisted on.
+Lloyd was eager to mix it up with the drug runners they had been out tracking all night.
+He was in no mood to stand around with his thumb up his third point of contact while his partner submitted a properly formatted report (using Allen Devin’s script) that a retired Marine colonel and the commander of the Arizona Home Guard had insisted upon.
 “Get in.
 We’ve already wasted too much time.
 You can call it in while we’re heading over to the canyon.”

-Like Lloyd, Wells was just as eager to take down the bastards who were running drugs and illegals into the country, all but unchecked by Federal authorities.
-The big difference was he knew better than going up against armed drug runners, who clearly had no qualms about fighting, unless he had plenty of back up.
-Unfortunately, reining in some of the younger members of Devin’s militia group, veterans fresh from the wars in Iraq and Afghanistan, was a challenge Wells was not up to.
-Knowing full well Lloyd was the sort of gung-ho, hell-for-leather adrenalin junkie who would take off without him, he reluctantly climbed into the passenger seat of his own truck.
-After firmly clamping his AR-15 between his knees and muzzle down as if he were back in a Huey in ‘Nam, he took up the radio’s hand mike while his headstrong partner was adjusting his night vision goggles.
+Like Lloyd, Wells was just as eager to take down the bastards running drugs and illegals into the country, all but unchecked by Federal authorities.
+But he knew better than going up against armed drug runners, who clearly had no qualms about fighting, unless he had plenty of back up.
+Unfortunately, Wells was not up to the challenge of reining in some of the younger members of Devin’s militia group, veterans who were fresh from the wars in Iraq and Afghanistan.
+Knowing full well Lloyd was the sort of gung-ho, hell-for-leather adrenaline junkie who would take off without him, he reluctantly climbed into the passenger seat of his own truck.
+After firmly clamping down his AR-15 between his knees and muzzle as if he were back in a Huey in Nam, he took up the radio’s hand mike while his headstrong partner was adjusting his night vision goggles.

 “All right, let’s do this,” Lloyd called out as he gunned the engine and took off, kicking up a cloud of dust that would have earned him a reprimand from the captain he’d driven for had he pulled a stunt like that in Iraq.

-Relying on skills he’d perfected in that war, Lloyd raced along a track that cut through the rugged hills of Arizona’s Coronado National Forest, bouncing Wells up and down and side to side, and making it near impossible for him to call in their report to the Border Patrol.
-He was in the process of describing where he thought they were to the Border Patrol dispatcher when the faint glow of vehicle headlights appeared on the horizon just ahead over the crest of the small hill they were climbing.
-Without warning Lloyd slammed on the brakes, bringing the pickup to a abrupt stop even as he ripped off his night vision goggles, lest the likely rapid change from darkness to headlights caused the goggles to flare and momentarily blind him.
+Relying on skills he’d perfected in that war, Lloyd raced along a track that cut through the rugged hills of Arizona’s Coronado National Forest, bouncing Wells up and down and side to side, making it near impossible for him to call in their report to the Border Patrol.
+He was describing their location to the dispatcher when the faint glow of vehicle headlights appeared on the horizon, just as their truck reached the crest of a small hill.
+Without warning, Lloyd slammed on the brakes, bringing the pickup to an abrupt stop even as he ripped off his night vision goggles, lest the likely rapid change from darkness to headlights caused the goggles to flare and momentarily blind him.

 Wells, who had not bothered to fasten his seatbelt, was thrown forward and into the windshield.
 Stunned and confused, it took him a second to assess the situation.
 When he did, he responded with ingrained habit.
-Dropping the hand mike he instinctively grabbed his rifle in one hand, the passenger’s door handle in the other, and bailed out of the pickup, rolling away to take up a prone firing position just as the approaching vehicle was about to crest the ridge ahead.
+Dropping the hand mike, he instinctively grabbed his rifle in one hand, the passenger’s door handle in the other, and bailed out of the pickup.
+He roll away to take up a prone firing position just as the approaching vehicle was about to crest the ridge ahead.